ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/source/production-how-to-run-mps-and-mrp.md

 ---
-    title: How to Run Full Planning, MPS and MRP | Microsoft Docs
+    title: Run Full Planning, MPS, or MRP
-    description: The terms "running the planning worksheet" or "running MRP" refer to the calculation of the master production schedule and material requirements based on actual and forecasted demand.
-The planning system can calculate either Master Planning Schedule (MPS) or Material Requirements Planning (MRP) on request, or it can calculate both at the same time.
+    description: The planning system can calculate either Master Planning Schedule (MPS) or Material Requirements Planning (MRP) on request, or both at the same time.
     author: SorenGP

     ms.service: dynamics365-business-central